In Florida’s Old South, a new political battleground emerges

 Biden’s campaign has been trying to build on the Democrats’ 2018 effort.
 His running mate, California Sen. Kamala Harris, who would be the first Black vice president, held a rain-soaked car rally in town, after visiting a library where early voting was underway in a Black neighborhood.

-When she visited Jacksonville last week, Stacey Abrams, a former Democratic candidate for governor in neighboring Georgia, stood in front of a mural depicting the city’s civil rights struggles to help get out the vote.
+When she visited Jacksonville earlier this month, Stacey Abrams, a former Democratic candidate for governor in neighboring Georgia, stood in front of a mural depicting the city’s civil rights struggles to help get out the vote.

 Democrats have been buoyed by the turnout among early voters.
 By Wednesday, 25,000 more Democrats than Republicans had already voted by mail or in person.